sync-language/sync/lib/src/compiler/tokenizer/README.md

 - .!
 (Error Unchecked Unwrap)
 - .?
 (Option Unchecked Unwrap)
 - !
 (Not)
-  - Must be distinguished from not.
-Must not be after an identifier.
+  - Cannot be meaningfully distinguished from error result, as knowing if it's the not operator or the error result type can only be known with more information, such as if it's part of type information (return type for instance), the multiple symbols that came before, etc. As a result it will use `ExclamationSymbol`.
 - .* (Dereference)
   - Is this needed?
 - <= (Less Or Equal)